Dragon8029/100-days-of-code/Attempt3.md

 May 5, 2018

 Completed the RESTful Routing section and started working through Data Associations section on Web Developer Bootcamp from @Udemy

+A3D13
+May 6, 2018

+Finished the Data Associations section, and started working through the YelpCamp: Comments section on Web Developer Bootcamp from @Udemy